dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 - WAV (PCM + IMA ADPCM)
 - General MIDI 1 / SP-MIDI format 0

 and can also *stream*.
-Streaming means it can take a digital audio stream and convert it "on the fly" to analog audio.
-I bought it already integrated on a board by a company called GEETech:
+Streaming means it can take a digital audio stream encoded in an MP3 file and convert it "on the fly" to analog audio.
+I bought it already integrated on a board by a company called GEEEtech:

 ![]({{ site.url }}/assets/images/projects/mp3/GEEEtech.jpg)
 *You can get one of these for about 15 bucks ... some Assembly (and C) required*